 During this time, we also help prepare our graduates to sit for their WCS by providing guidance and study materials.
 There is no cost for the Payback Period unless you choose to buy yourself out of it at the end of the residency period.

 We would strongly encourage you to take boards in April if you are applying to this residency program, as your licensure may be delayed otherwise.
-However, you can still be considered for a position if you take boards in July.
+However, you will still be considered for a position.